Recoil-free azimuthal angle for precision boson-jet correlation

-The beam functions describe the transverse momentum of the colliding hard parton with respect to the beam axis (subscript $T$) due to collinear initial-state radiation.
-They have a perturbative matching onto PDFs
+The beam functions describe the transverse momentum of the colliding hard parton with respect to the beam axis due to collinear initial-state radiation.
+They have a perturbative matching onto PDFs, and the matching coefficients are known at two-loop~\cite{Catani:2011kr,Catani:2012qa,Gehrmann:2012ze,Gehrmann:2014yya,Luebbert:2016itl,Echevarria:2016scs,Luo:2019hmp,Luo:2019bmw} and three-loop order~\cite{Behring:2019quf,Luo:2019szz,Ebert:2020yqt}.
+In \eq{fact}, we only probe the $x$-component of the transverse momentum.
+As azimuthal symmetry is broken, we get a linearly-polarized contribution, which encodes the effect of a spin-superposition of the gluon extracted from the proton.
+This linear polarization was not taken into account in previous studies of the azimuthal angular decorrelation.